VinuDVR/Skincare-Project-CS/README.md

 ## Running the Application

-- Simply run the system_new.py file to run the backend.
+- Simply run the system_new.py file to run the backend which is in backend/services.
-- To run the frontend, run the main.dart file in frontend folder separately.
+- To run the frontend, run the main.dart file in frontend/web_application/lib folder separately.
 (You can choose any view to build, but as this is a web application Chrome (Web) view is recommended)